-Is there is a retail element to your business?
+Is there a retail element to your business?
 Keeping track of your inventory in an efficient manner will help you deliver a quicker service to your clients.
-Stock-taking will be easier, and it will also help you cut down on stock shrinkage.
+Stock-taking will be easier and will help you cut down on stock shrinkage.

 Online Ordering & Payments

 Does your business have an online sales portal for your products?
 Do you need a system that allows your clients to make online payments?
 If so, you’ll need to look for accounting software that can integrate various third-party merchant payment portals.